-Regardless of a legacy vendor's portfolio shortfalls (or business issues), Five9 has a long and successful track record of migrating thousands of formerly on-premises contact centers to the cloud.
-Organizations that have transitioned to Five9 are reaping the rewards delivered by the advancements in self-service, intelligent routing, and the agent assistance that artificial intelligence (AI) delivers.
-We call this program "Liftoff," a series of capabilities designed to smooth the migration of Avaya, Cisco, and Genesys contact center users to Five9.
+Regardless of a legacy vendor's portfolio shortfalls, Five9 has a long and successful track record of migrating thousands of formerly on-premises contact centers to the cloud.
+Organizations that have transitioned to Five9 are reaping the rewards delivered by the advancements in self-service, intelligent routing, virtual agents, and system admins, plus the benefits that artificial intelligence (AI) is delivering.
+We call this program "Liftoff," as it's designed to smooth the migration of current Cisco UCCX, UCCE, HCS-CC, and PCCE contact center users to Five9.

-This paper is designed to help evaluate your current contact center as you consider a move to the cloud.
-Our goal, as always, is to enable you to deliver exceptional customer experiences, and we are here to assist you at every step as you transition to the cloud.
+Our goal, as always, is to enable you to deliver exceptional customer experiences, and we're here to assist you every step of the way as you transition to the cloud.

-Why the Cloud, Why Now?
+Why the Cloud and Why Now?

 The chief response to that question is simply: customer experience (CX).
-According to Deloitte Digital's biennial 2021 Global Contact Center Survey,1 "more and more leaders are now recognizing that cloud is not simply a 'nice to have'; it is an imperative for doing business in a time when customers, competitors, markets and technologies can change in the blink of an eye."
+According to Deloitte Digital's biennial 2021 Global Contact Center Survey, "more and more leaders are now recognizing that cloud is not simply a 'nice to have'; it is an imperative for doing business in a time when customers, competitors, markets and technologies can change in the blink of an eye."

 The cloud offers the only sustainable path to deliver customer experiences that are immediately relevant to the customer's service or sales journey.
-That's why enterprises small and large across all industries are moving business processes to the cloud for the security, scalability, speed and seamless omnichannel experiences it enables.
+That's why enterprises small and large across all industries are moving business processes to the cloud for the security, scalability, speed, and seamless omnichannel experiences it enables.